 How to Take a Screenshot on NVIDIA Shield

-Android smartphones have a button combination that’ll let you take a basic screenshot.
+Android smartphones have a button combination that lets you take a basic screenshot.
 Remember that the NVIDIA Shield was designed as a game console.
 NVIDIA thought (correctly) that users would want more than just a screenshot.

-They’d want to record gameplay video with a voice overlay that they could broadcast to Twitch, or another social gaming service.
+They’d want to record gameplay videos with a voice overlay that they could broadcast to Twitch or another social gaming service.

-Since Android didn’t have the capacity to do all that, NVIDIA created a dedicated app that’s part of the NVIDIA Shield Experience called NVIDIA Share.
+Since Android couldn’t do all that, NVIDIA created a dedicated app that’s part of the NVIDIA Shield Experience called NVIDIA Share.

 Enabling NVIDIA Share

 NVIDIA Share rolled out in the Shield Experience update 7.0.1.
 That was the first minor bugfix update after the Android TV 8.0 rollout back in 2018.